-Chess has been around for centuries, and it shouldn’t surprise you that you can not only watch and play chess but also bet on it.
-Admittedly, online betting on chess isn’t as popular as betting on any other sport, but if you want to learn more about it, you’ve come to the right place!
+Chess has been around for centuries, and it shouldn’t surprise you that you can watch and play and bet on it.
+Admittedly, online betting on chess isn’t as popular as any other sport, but if you want to learn more about it, you’ve come to the right place!

 In this article, we will cover everything about online betting on chess, including: